jsiek/deduce/LinkedLists.md

 The first part of the specification says that `interval(count, start)` returns a list of length `count`.
 We want to prove that this is true for all possible choices of `count` and `start`, so we shall use Deduce's `all` formula.
-Recall that there are two ways to prove that n `all` formula in Deduce: 1) using `arbitrary` or 2) using `induction`.
+Recall that there are two ways to prove an `all` formula in Deduce: 1) using `arbitrary` or 2) using `induction`.
 When proving a theorem about a recursive function, one typically needs to use `induction` for the first parameter of the